julio-lopez/goexp/.github/instructions/go.copilot-instructions.md

 - Check errors immediately after the function call
 - Don't ignore errors using `_` unless you have a valid reason (explain and document why)
-- Preserve error chains to maintain full context, whrap errors with context using `errors.Wrap()`
+- Preserve error chains to maintain full context, wrap errors with context using `errors.Wrap()`

 - Create custom error types when checking for specific errors is needed
 - Place error returns as the last return value